RULEBOOK

 Once a driver receives a P3 Penalty, any additional P3 Penalties in future seasons could result in a league ban.

-A H1 Penalty will result in any combination of the following penalties based on the severity of the violation.
+A Q Penalty will result in any combination of the following penalties based on the severity of the violation.

 • EOL TO START NEXT RACE

-Once a driver receives a H1 Penalty, any further H1 or other penalties will be elevated to a higher penalty level, depending on the severity of the violation.
+Once a driver receives a Notice, any further violations of the same rule may be elevated to a higher penalty level, based on the severity of the infraction.

 SUPER SERIES